frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/developer-commentary.md

 So thus a brushless ESC can easily be used to drive a brushed motor as well.
 AM32 brushless ESC firmware (which is open source) has its own separate brushed-mode releases for ESCs using 32-bit microcontrollers.
 There's also Greenjay firmware that's dedicated to driving brushed motor using cheaper ESCs using 8-bit microcontrollers.

+(I did not write the Greenjay firmware, but I have a [forked repo of Greenjay with documentation on how to use it](https://github.com/frank26080115/greenjay).
+I was actually writing it but the Bluejay developers told me that they already wrote it for a customer, and the customer allowed them to open-source it)

 **But how about driving two motors?**

 Instead of connecting a single brushless motor, we connect two brushed motors.
 By changing the voltage (changing the PWM signal's duty cycle) of each half-bridge, we can control each of these two brushed motors independently.